Asia virus latest: Ramadan begins; Pompeo targets China - France 24

 - Pompeo says China may have known of virus in November -

-US Secretary of State Mike Pompeo alleged that China may have known of the new coronavirus as early as November, renewing accusations that Beijing has not been transparent.
+US Secretary of State Mike Pompeo charged that China may have known of the new coronavirus as early as November, renewing accusations that Beijing has not been transparent and again drawing ire from China.

 "You'll recall that the first cases of this were known by the Chinese government maybe as early as November, but certainly by mid-December," Pompeo said in an interview.